Artificial intelligence: What is AI and will it really replace lawyers?

 The first version of DragonDictate® software was released in 1982.
 Each word had to be enunciated individually with a slight pause between them so it could recognize the intended word by analyzing the sound pattern it heard.
 It had no understanding of the words it was translating and it easily confused words like to, two and too or there, their and they’re.
 The widely used current version of this software, Dragon Naturally Speaking®, is far more capable.
 It does an excellent job of recognizing words in a continuous stream of speech and will improve its accuracy by learning the nuances in a particular person’s voice.
 As it converts spoken words to text on a screen it can simultaneously correct grammar and pick the correct homonym by looking at the other words in the sentence.
 However, it still doesn’t really understand the words it is transcribing.

 Text readers can convert text into words spoken by a very human sounding voice.
-While early text readers sounded robotic and were hard to understand, Google’s DeepMind® AI allows computers to mimic the human voice in a manner that is virtually indistinguishable from a real human voice (Listen to some sample audio files and read more about how they are created).
+While early text readers sounded robotic and were hard to understand, Google’s DeepMind® AI allows computers to mimic the human voice in a manner that is virtually indistinguishable from a real human voice.

 While it takes some effort to learn how to use Dragon Naturally Speaking (you need to learn 20 or so voice commands to use it effectively), it is a tool that can make most lawyers more efficient as it lets them put words on a screen faster than they can type.
 It is very helpful for answering emails or drafting longer documents.
 It is less helpful for drafting documents with complex formatting.
 Voice-recognition software is being used in other situations.
 The basic features on most smart phones can now be operated with spoken commands, as well as hands-free smart speakers like the Amazon Echo and Google Home.
 In the not too distant future you will be talking and listening to your car and most of the devices and appliances in your house.